Jim Schiro, former Zurich CEO and Goldman director, dies

-NEW YORK (Reuters) - James Schiro, a former chief executive in the accounting and insurance industries and until recently the lead director of Goldman Sachs Group Inc, died of cancer last week, the bank said.
+NEW YORK, Aug 20 (Reuters) - James Schiro, a former chief executive in the accounting and insurance industries and until recently the lead director of Goldman Sachs Group Inc, died of cancer last week, the bank said.

 Schiro, 68, retired from Goldman’s board in July to undergo treatment for multiple myeloma, which was the cause of his death on Aug.
 13.